-Extreme Programming (XP) is an agile development framework specifically aimed at using set of dynamic engineering practices like test driven development, automated testing, pair programming, etc. to achieve highest quality of development.
-Our teams follow the XP way of short iterations ranging through one or two weeks, to execute priority ordered tasks as per the requirements set from the client side.
+Extreme Programming (XP) is an agile development framework specifically aimed at using a set of dynamic engineering practices like test-driven development, automated testing, pair programming, etc., to achieve the highest quality of development.
+Our teams follow the XP way of short iterations ranging through one to two weeks, to execute priority ordered tasks as per the requirements set from the client’s side.

-Kanban is a relatively tangible system that enables the teammates to easily comprehend work management throughout the development progress.
+Kanban is a tangible system that enables the teammates to comprehend work management throughout the development process easily.
 Kanban associates the planned workflow with its actual work progress during the entire project roadmap.
-Kanban lets the team to effectively identify and eliminate potential obstructions without curbing the workflow.
-The tasks are managed on a Kanban board where they pass progress through columns tagged as ‘In-Progress’, ‘testing’, ‘ready for release’ and ‘released’ status.
+It lets the team identify and eliminate potential obstructions without curbing the workflow effectively.
+The tasks are managed on a Kanban board where they pass progress through columns tagged as ‘in-progress’, ‘testing’, ‘ready for release’ and ‘released’ status.